When it comes to tactical problem solving, we do well to hone Occam’s Razor.

-When applied in demonstration mode, with no countervailing efforts against it, it appeared to be sound.
-It was a solid two-on-one hold on the arm, and the pistol could not be brought to bear on the instructor.
+Applied in demonstration mode, with no countervailing efforts against it, the technique appeared sound.
+It was a solid two-on-one hold on the arm, and the pistol could not be taken and brought to bear on the instructor.
 For the sake of discussion, I’m assuming he was able to prevent the partner from sliding a finger inside the trigger guard and performing a ballistic vasectomy with the gun still in the waistband, something that could very easily happen in that kind of “gun grapple.”

 Yet when the instructor tried to demonstrate the technique against opposing will, he ended up not only beneath his attacker, (on two different tries), but gave them dominating pins at his back with his own face down, leaving them free to use an unfettered hand with strikes to the face or repeated elbows to the back of his head, respectively.
 While still holding on to his pistol.
 The instructor, battered and bloodied, apparently maintained that he had successfully retained his weapon, so it was a validation of the technique.

 Of course the weapon was retained.
 In the absence of all other factors involved, the technique was effective, I suppose, under that narrow definition.

 In reality, he would have been beaten senseless, and the attacker would have simply taken the man’s firearm after having done so.
-Weapon not, in fact, retained.
+So weapon not, in fact, retained.

 Or, the attacker would have accessed his own weapon with his free hand, and the results would have been quite different.